33Ahn/movie/README.md

 12. Show Router can delete a show
 13. Include Server-Side Validation when updating the “status” of a show.
 The “status” field cannot be empty and must be between 5 and 25 characters.
 (OPTIONAL)
 14. Include Server-Side Validation when updating the “rating” of a show.
 The “rating” field cannot be empty.
 (OPTIONAL)

+15. got rid of movie-theater-api remote repo and created a new repo "movie"